 +44 20 8960 0096

-Yauatcha is Michelin-stared stylish dim-sum restaurant retailing a well-rounded range of Chinese, Taiwanese and Indian teas.
+Yauatcha is Michelin-starred stylish dim-sum restaurant retailing a well-rounded range of Chinese, Taiwanese and Indian teas.
 With all the healthful brews bag in some of their handmade macaroons (rose and jasmine are exquisite), desserts or chocolates (green tea and sea-salted caramel truffles are my favourites) on the ground level store.
-As a contemporary interpretation of a traditional Chinese teahouse designed by Christian Liaigre, Yauatcha is a swish Soho hotspot.
-Have a Chinese meal paired with tea, creative tea-based cocktails, alcohol-free smoothies or original Jasmine Iced Teas (Kumquat and jasmine; Cucumber and lime; Strawberry and vanilla; Lime and passion; Kiwi and lime; Raspberry and black pepper).
+As a contemporary interpretation of a traditional Chinese tea house designed by Christian Liaigre, Yauatcha is a swish Soho hotspot.
+Have a Chinese meal paired with tea, creative tea-based cocktails, alcohol-free smoothies or original Jasmine Iced Teas (Kumquat; Cucumber and lime; Strawberry and vanilla; Lime and passion; Kiwi and lime; Raspberry and black pepper).
 Bottles of fermented kombucha are toasted with flamboyantly as with a refreshing brew of beer.